KiazimKhutaba/freelance-site-project/README.md

 ```

-**Note: in VS Code you should setup settings for Nunjucks templates, like html templates**
+**Note: in VS Code you should setup settings for Nunjucks templates, like for html templates**